I have my PhD in Agricultural Economics. |

 Is it clear what the author’s did to produce the figure?

-Was the research a shock or exactly as you expected?
+Was the research finding a shock or exactly as you expected?

 Example 1: Good Data Project